AWayzy/ECS189-BattleBoats/README.md

 ## Project Summary

-We're going to build a game with rules similar to the famous Battleship board game.
-It will have three* game modes:
+We're going to build an online multiplayer game with rules similar to the famous Battleship board game.
-1. User vs. User (remote)
-2. *User vs. User (local device)
-3. *User vs. AI

-*Dependent on timeline.
-Stretch goals.

-*User vs. User (remote): The user finds a friend who is using the app.
-The two users will then be connected and will play against each other.
+User vs. User (remote): The user finds a friend who is using the app.
+The two users will then be connected and will play against each other in real time.

-*User vs. User (local): The user A will select the part of the grid he wants to attack and then the app will display a transition view so that they can pass the phone to user B without giving away their ship positions.
-User B plays, repeat.

-User vs. AI: The user will play against an AI, potentially with different difficulty levels.

 ### Installation Notes